 This griddle crab cake recipe will make you feel like a boss.
 Let’s see this video:

 No one says no to nachos, ever.
-The Mexican hit can be mixed and matched your way so long as cheese and tortilla chips are in there.
+This delightful Mexican appetizer can be mixed and matched your way so long as cheese and tortilla chips are in there.
 Little prep time is required, and it is so straightforward to assemble, yet the result is always loaded with amazing flavors.

 The real question, though: have you ever thought about grilling your nachos?
 The flavors are enhanced to the extremes, leaving a tantalizing smoky hint that compels your attention.
 Top the ooey-gooey nachos with juicy steak and serve with lime juice or sour cream.

-Originally from Venezuela, these corn cakes are now an integral part of Colombian and Venezuelan cuisines.
+Originally from Venezuela, these corn cakes are now a signature dish in Colombia and Venezuela.
 Arepas are made with precooked corn flour, and they should not be mistaken for masa harina.
 Filling options are endless, from chicken, avocado to beans.

 Overall, grilling arepas is pretty straightforward.
 After about 15 minutes, they are golden brown and nicely charred.
 They should be soft in the middle but toasted on the outside, and don’t fret if they crack a little.
 Arepas can also be fried or baked if you preferred.

-Undeniably, corn on the cob is the barbecue staple that seems to have no replacement.
+Undeniably, corn on the cob is a significant vegetable dish to serve along in many barbecue feasts and it seems to have no replacement.
 How about corn off the cob?
 Has that idea ever sprung to your mind?
 And have you ever considered grilling them on your griddle for once?

 The corn is sauteed to charred juiciness and combined with bacon pieces, onions, and jalapenos for a punch.
 Serve in a bowl alongside your main course, or enjoy it as a snack like the Mexicans do.
 Garnish with cotija cheese, cilantro, or lime sauce – or all.